 At least five states separately tax proceeds of pull tabs and jar games.
-Taxes on gross receipts from such games are 10% in Oklahoma, 1.7% in Minnesota, and 4.5% in North Dakota.
+Taxes on gross receipts from such games are 10% in Oklahoma, 4.5% in North Dakota, and 1.7% in Minnesota.
 Mississippi imposes a tax of 2.5% on net proceeds.
 Missouri imposes a tax of 2% of the pull tabs' retail sales value.
-Pull tabs and jar games may be taxed by local governments in some states
+Some states authorize local governments to tax pull tabs and jar games.